NickFasulo/flippy-matchy-game/README.md

 # Flippy Matchy

 Play here: https://nickfasulo.github.io/flippy-matchy-game

-Flippy matchy is a match card game.
+Flippy Matchy is a match card game.
 To win you need to match each pair of identical cards in a deck.
 There are three levels to choose from: Easy, Medium, and Hard.
 The difference in levels are the amount of cards that are on the board.

 Once a level is started, there is a brief moment where all of the cards are revealed - try to remember where the pairs are placed!

 There is also a "Tries" counter that keep track of the amount of failed attempts at matching two cards - try to keep this number as low as possible!

-*Mobile friendly*
+_Mobile friendly_

 ## Screenshots

 ![Start Screen](screenshots/start-screen.png)
 ![Initial board](screenshots/initial-board.png)
 ![Win Screen](screenshots/win-screen.png)